mayankgiri463/mayankgiri463/readme.md

 <img align="right" src="/icons/image.gif"  width="500">

 _Hello there, this is **Mayank Giri**.
-A **Software Engineer** with vision to make a positive impact in this world .
+A **Software Engineer** with vision a to make a positive impact in this world .
 I spend my whole day, experimenting with HTML, CSS, and JavaScript; dabbling with React and Redux.
 I build websites that delight and inform.
 I do it well._
  </br>
 </br>
 - 🔭 I’m currently working on a variety of domains like Power BI, MS Azure Databricks, MS Azure DevOps, SSMS, SSAS, etc.